SusanGithaigaN/basic-algos/README.md

  ## Section B
  - Let's say we have an array of first 45 numbers with one missing number.
 Need to find a missing integer from the list (JavaScript)# basic-algos

+## Running the file
+To test the file, run the following command on the terminal:
+    `node missing integer.js`